How much is your case worth?Get a free case evaluation

 Modified comparative negligence first requires that the plaintiff’s level of fault not exceed a certain threshold before the plaintiff can recover anything.
 Depending on the state, this threshold will often be 50%.
 So, if the plaintiff is 50.1% (or more) at fault for causing the accident, they recover nothing.
 But if they’re 50% at fault (or less), they can recover from other parties, though total damages will be reduced by the injured person’s share of fault.

-How Does a Pedestrians Injured While Jaywalking Get Recovery for Accident Injuries?
+How Does a Pedestrian Injured While Jaywalking Recover Compensation for Accident Injuries?

 California law prohibits jaywalking.
 Pedestrians on a roadway other than a marked crosswalk should yield the right-of-way to oncoming traffic.
 However, a pedestrian injured by a motorist while jaywalking is not defenseless.
 The motorist still has a duty to exercise due care even if the pedestrian is outside a demarcated crosswalk.